GoogleChrome/web.dev/src/site/content/en/fast/optimize-webfont-loading/index.md

 Used together, `<link rel="preload">` and the CSS `font-display` give you a great deal of control over font loading and rendering, without adding in much overhead.
-But if you need additional customizations, and are willing to incur with the overhead introduced by running JavaScript, there is another option.
+But if you need additional customizations, and are willing to incur the overhead introduced by running JavaScript, there is another option.

 The [Font Loading API](https://www.w3.org/TR/css-font-loading/) provides a scripting interface to define and manipulate CSS font faces, track their download progress, and override their default lazyload behavior.